angelo-munoz/aws-certification/solutions-architect-pro/iam.md

 - To exclude reserved instances, in billing console, add the account to the excluded reserved instances sharing

 SCP exceptions:
-1. Only **accounts** created after Sept 15, 2017 can control these actions with SCP's.
+- Only **accounts** created after Sept 15, 2017 can control these actions with SCP's.
 That is, accounts before this date cannot control these actions with SCP's:
     - Enable or disable multi-factor authentication on the root user
     - Create, update, or delete x.509 keys for the root user
     - Change the root user's password
     - Create, update, or delete root access keys
+- SCP's can only have 1 statement object.
+Consolidate into an array as needed.

 References